-The most effective way of achieving this outcome is to inform and support policy making through high-quality science inputs.
-To this end, Ant-ICON will build on existing links between affiliated researchers and the Antarctic Treaty system (ATS).
+One of the most effective mechansisms for achieving this outcome is to inform and support policy making through high-quality science inputs.
+Ant-ICON recognises the importance of high-quality and up-to-date scientific advice to support policy-making but also acknowledges, anticipates and appreciates the role socio-cultural, economic and political factors play in political decision-making.
 Through a focus on key areas of interest to the CEP and SC-CAMLR, Ant-ICON will ensure that its research is targeted and relevant to policy makers and ultimately that these policy makers are better educated about the relevant, available science.
-These links will be developed and strengthened through the life of Ant-ICON and manifested through the submission of Working Papers, Information Papers and Background Papers to the CEP (through SC-ATS, National Delegations or both), SC-CAMLR (SC-ATS and National Delegations) and the CCAMLR Working Groups (currently only through National Delegations), as well as through publications on the Antarctic Environments Portal (www.environments.aq).
+These links will be developed and strengthened through the life of Anti) Primary publications in peer-reviewed journals

+ICON and manifested through content that will inform the submission of Working Papers, Information Papers and Background Papers to the CEP, SC-CAMLR, CCAMLR Working Groups, as well as through publications on the Antarctic Environments Portal (www.environments.aq) and other forums as appropriate.